rolger/cucumber-diseases-java/README.md

 Restrictions of missing Cucumber extension on Unix:
 * You won't have Gherkin support
 * You can't generate step definition
-* There is NO linkage between your feature files and step definintion implementation
+* There is NO linkage between your feature files and step definition implementation
 * You are still able to edit all file and execute your Unit Tests.

 ### gitpod.io